& 10 tips for good international SEO

 Start with your blog content.
 What has your research taught you about what your target audience wants to read?
 What keywords can you incorporate to boost your site in the search engine rankings?

 Consider your layout.
-In some cultures, namely Middle Eastern ones, the language is read left to right.
+In some cultures, namely Middle Eastern ones, the language is read right to left.
 It stands to reason that their eyes may be drawn toward the right side of the webpage.
 For an optimised experience, flip more than just the writing.
 Switch images and layouts so that what was once focused toward the left is now focused toward the right.

 Restructuring your site doesn’t have to start and stop with that.
 Consider everything from your website’s colour schemes to the phrase or word you use as a call to action.
 Try to create content that your target audience might want to see.